-Associate Research Fellow, Center for Migration and Citizenship
+Former Associate Research Fellow, Center for Migration and Citizenship

 - Participation of migrants and refugees in policies and programs

-- Access of refugees to labour market
+- Refugees' access to the labour market

 - Reception and integration of refugees and migrants in France